An interface specifies the externally visible operations of a class, component, package, or other element without specifying internal structure.

 Right-click the shape, click Views, select the view you want, and then click OK.

 Show, in a view, the relationships between the interface and other elements

 Right-click the Interface shape, and then click Show Relationships.

 Change the size of the circle at the end of the linear Interface shape

-Drag the control handle .
+Select the shape, and then drag the control handle .